Los Padres National Forest: Management

 The Forest Service conducts prescribed burns when favorable weather conditions are present; temperatures must be below 80 degrees, winds lower than 15 miles per hour and relative humidity needs to be above 20 percent.

 The U.S. Forest Service decided in May 2020 to thin 755 acres of land to reduce wildfire risk, most of which is within the national forest.
-The decision memo states the project aims to "to improve forest health by reducing mortality risk, provide safe and effective locations from which to perform fire suppression operations, to slow the spread of a wildland fire".
+The decision memo states the project aims "to improve forest health by reducing mortality risk, provide safe and effective locations from which to perform fire suppression operations, to slow the spread of a wildland fire".
 The Reyes Peak Forest Health and Fuels Reduction Project is roughly 30 miles north of Ojai in the Reyes Peak area on Pine Mountain in Ventura County.
 Seven environmental groups, the city of Ojai and Ventura County filed three lawsuits in federal court in April 2022 to stop the brush clearance and logging operation.
 The suit was dismissed with prejudice on July 19, 2023 by a federal judge.